Dancing with the Stars (American TV series) season 31: Host and judges

 On July 14, 2022, it was announced that Tyra Banks would return as host, with Len Goodman, Derek Hough, Carrie Ann Inaba, and Bruno Tonioli returning as judges.
 Additionally, it was announced that season nineteen champion Alfonso Ribeiro would be joining the show alongside Banks as co-host.
-In May 2022, judge Tonioli revealed that he would be quitting British series Strictly Come Dancing.
-A judge since Strictlys first season in 2004, he cited an 'unsustainable' situation (due to traveling back-and-forth for each show) as his reason for leaving.
 On October 24, Michael Bublé served as a guest judge.

 During the semifinals, Goodman announced that this would be his final season as a judge.

 Dance troupe

-The dance troupe returned for season 31, for the first time since season 27, and consisted of returning pro Ezra Sosa and new pros Kateryna Klishyna, Alexis Warr, and D'Angelo Castro.
+The dance troupe returned for season 31 after being absent for the previous three seasons and consisted of returning pro Ezra Sosa and new pros Kateryna Klishyna, Alexis Warr, and D'Angelo Castro.